 Eramus Darwin - 1731-1802

-After Samuel Johnson, Darwin is the most significant of Lichfeldians.
+After Samuel Johnson, Darwin is the most significant of 18th century Lichfeldians.
 Darwin settled in Lichfield in 1756, living in the large house by the West Gate entrance to the Close in Beacon Street.

 He established a reputation as a doctor, scientist, inventor and literary man and built up a national reputation for his humane and efficient treatment of medical problems, particularly insanity.